cedric-v/cedric-v/src/en/facile-pour-vous-donc-sans-valeur.md

 ---
 layout: "base.njk"
 title: "Easy for you, so worthless?"
 description: "I sometimes hear contractor customers devaluing their work on the grounds that it's simple for them to make.
-Noooonnnnn... 🙈 You've found what you're looking for!"
+Noooo... 🙈 You've found what you're looking for!"
 locale: "en"
 permalink: "/en/facile-pour-vous-donc-sans-valeur/"
 translation: "/facile-pour-vous-donc-sans-valeur/"